nick-otter/nick-otter.github.io/_posts/2020-11-25-how to debug crashes and segfaults.md

 ---
 layout: post
-title:  "How To Debug Crashes And Segfaults in Linux"
+title:  "Linux: How To Debug Crashes And Segfaults in Linux"
 tags: linux
 ---